Pidgeot/python-lnp/readme.rst

 This folder contains tilesets; individual image files that the user can use for the FONT and GRAPHICS_FONT settings (and their fullscreen counterparts).
-Tilesets can be installed through the graphics customisation tab, which reads from <df>/data/art, as they are added to each graphics pack as the pack is installed - especially useful for TwbT text tiles.
+Tilesets can be installed through the graphics customisation tab, which reads from ``<df>/data/art``.
+All files in the Tilesets folder are copied here when graphics are installed, which is especially useful for TwbT files which can be shared across graphics packs.
+Tilesets whose filename begins with an underscore will not be shown in the tilesets GUI (but still installed); use this to hide non-tileset files such as TwbT overrides.

 Mods
 ----